mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 Color Adjustment Curves
 -----------------------

 This filter allows you to adjust each channel by manipulating the curves.
-You can even adjust the alpha channel and the lightness channel though this filter.
+You can even adjust the alpha channel and the lightness channel through this filter.
 This is used very often by artists as a post processing filter to slightly heighten the mood of the painting by adjust the overall color.
 For example a scene with fire breathing dragon may be made more red and yellow by adjusting the curves to give it more warmer look, similarly a snowy mountain scene can be made to look cooler by adjusting the blues and greens.
-The default shortcut for this filter is :kbd:`Ctrl + M` .
+The default shortcut for this filter is :kbd:`Ctrl + M`.

 .. versionchanged:: 4.1